makaveli1313/GraphQL-JS/README.md

 1. Route '/' BlockList.js  where we use 'graphql-tag' module which uses 'gql' function to Query our GraphQL API.
 Once BlockList component starts to render it uses useQuery() hook on GET_BLOCKLIST (gql function) to Query GraphQL API and fetch the data needed for our component.
 Also, we have setup refetching function(refetch) to keep our cashed data in sync with dynamic data that our API provides.
 I have used this instead of polling(time interval polls) because I believe that this puts unnecessary load on the server.
 If I would look for real-time data I would use web-sockets.
 2. Route '/block/:hash' Block.js where we use the same principle as beforehand with one difference.
 Now we use variable (in this case unique hash) to Query our GraphQL API for specific block.
 We use 'Moment.js' to format UNIX time and 'satoshi-bitcoin' to calculate the number of BTC.

-With more time I would implement fetchMore function for pagination of transactions and web-socket based query for fetching realtime block data.
-To be honest, I haven't been able to use that much of testing during my time as Ironhack student/Web Developer.
-GraphQL testings were too complicated for me to understand in only two days.
-I am looking forward to learning it though, as GraphQL started growing on me.
-Typescript also will be next on my todo list.

-Thank you for this opportunity.

-Marko Milovanov
-Berlin 13.11.2019